A digital experience for a new utility brand

 The challenge – legacy content and information architecture

-The existing National Grid Gas Distribution website was complicated and had redundant content which needed a complete overhaul – so a process and decision as to how to use this information in the new site was required.
+The existing website was complicated and featured redundant content, which required a complete overhaul, therefore the new utility company needed to review and decide how this information could be used in the new site.
 Keytree worked closely with all stakeholders who contributed ideas for the development of the website, running requirements gathering workshops to understand all business needs.
 Follow-up workshops with the same stakeholders defined target audiences, critical tasks and customer journey mapping for each user type.
 The information gathered was used to create a new set of personas, representing each target audience and by leveraging the content audit work, which was carried out hand-in-hand with the content strategy team, a decision was then made as to what content was relevant to each target audience.

 Meeting the needs of the client and customer

 The existing process for managing content needed a rethink to help improve the monitoring and editing process before the copy goes live on the website.
-Cadent had already decided on using GatherContent, an online cloud-based tool used to collate and scrutinise content and to support this approach, Keytree recommended Kentico as the CMS best suited based on their requirements.
+The customer had already decided on using GatherContent, an online cloud-based tool used to collate and scrutinise content and to support this approach, Keytree recommended Kentico as the CMS best suited based on the customers requirements.

 To ensure the two solutions worked in tandem, Keytree installed the GatherContent Integration App, which allows the editorial team to upload content ranging from headlines to straplines through to case studies and blog posts, into a centralised portal.